Climate Change (Information Disclosure Based on TCFD Recommendations)

 Risk Management

 As a Group engaged in global business operations, ITOCHU constantly monitors climate change policies in each country, the status of abnormal weather around the world, and the business risks associated with changes in average temperatures.
 In the analysis of risks for our entire Group, we manage climate change risks identified based on an analysis of information concerning climate change measures, including regulatory information and abnormal weather information, as one of the major risks (environmental and social risks) facing our company.
 Identified climate change risks are also examined and evaluated during our investment decision process.
-Each department in charge of risk management has established an organization for risk identification, evaluation, information management, and monitoring for the consolidated group.
+Each department in charge of risk management has established an organization for risk identification, evaluation, information management, and monitoring for the consolidated Group.

 Identification and Evaluation of Climate Change Risks

-ITOCHU recognizes risk management as an important management issue.
-Referencing the COSO-ERM framework, we outline our basic policy on risk management for ITOCHU and prepare the organizations and methods necessary for risk management.
-Each company and the Sustainability Management Division cooperate regularly to gather information to assess risk importance.
+Each Company and the Sustainability Management Division cooperate regularly to gather information to assess risk importance.
 This information includes trends in climate change policy and regulations, which mainly consists of existing and new regulations related to climate change in the countries in which we operate, climate change-related technology, and clean-tech business.
 We also gather information on global abnormal weather and average temperature increases.
 Importance is identified and assessed using specific indicators and from the perspective of ascertaining the substantive financial or strategic impact that climate risk may have on the Company.
-For example, for non-consolidated businesses, we identify an important risk as a risk that would cause a 10% change compared to net sales from the previous year, a 20% change in average net income for the most recent past five years, or a 30% change in net assets from the end of the previous year.
-For consolidated businesses, we would use a change of 10% from previous fiscal year earnings or a 3% change in total capital from the end of the previous year.
+For example, for non-consolidated businesses, we identify an important risk as a risk that would cause a 10% change compared to previous fiscal year revenues, a 20% change in average net income for the most recent past five years, or a 30% change in net assets from the end of the previous year.
+For consolidated businesses, we would use a change of 10% from previous fiscal year revenues or a 3% change in total capital from the end of the previous year.

 Climate change risks gathered during the risk assessment process are deliberated by the Sustainability Committee and other relevant committees to ensure we continuously review risk criteria and the risk identification process.
 During these deliberations, the relevant committees incorporate opinions received form the Sustainability Advisory Board, which promotes dialogue concerning sustainability between ITOCHU management and external stakeholders.